 - Remain seated as long as possible after arrival at the gate to avoid the mass exodus of passengers from the aircraft.

 Travelers on US cruise ships should expect:

-- On-board testing prior to disembarkation.
+- Testing prior to embarkation and possibly prior to disembarkation.

 In the Workplace